radiodiagnostica/resnet-cem-histo/PAPER.md

+---
-# Exploring the Potential of Deep Learning in Predicting Hormone Receptor Status from Contrast-Enhanced Mammography Images: A Preliminary Study
+title: "Exploring the Potential of Deep Learning in Predicting Hormone Receptor Status from Contrast-Enhanced Mammography Images: A Preliminary Study"
+bibliography: citations.bib
+---

 ## Abstract